ctrlplusb/vercel-node-dev/README.md

 ## Specifying a custom develop command

-If you aren't using one of the [supported frameworkd](#supported-frameworks), or if you would like to customise the develop command, then you can add a `dev` script to your `package.json`:
+If you aren't using one of the [supported frameworks](#supported-frameworks), or if you would like to customise the develop command, then you can add a `dev` script to your `package.json`:

 ```json
 {